Lessons From a Hinge: Change is Possible

 By: Ginger Morgan

 Let’s face it: our lives are not perfect.
 We may have a lot of things going right.
 (We should celebrate that!)
 Those are the things we can be grateful for.
 On the other hand, there are other areas of our lives that we may NOT be satisfied with: things that get us down or feel like areas of our lives that are “under construction.”
-Whenever we think about trying to get those things in order, we discover that change feels really hard.
+Whenever we think about how to improve those things, we discover that sometimes change feels really hard.

 That’s why it is important to understand how and why we can make changes that stick ~ so we aren’t stuck thinking things will never change.
 I heard a phrase recently that stuck so much in my mind I want to share it with you.
 It can help explain how to think about making change happen: